Subserial/Starspawn/README.md

 | Tile | -t, --tile | none | Use custom 12x12 tileset (UNOFFICIAL, EXPERIMENTAL) |
 | Pixel | -p, --pixel | none | Use pixel tileset |

-## Requirements

-Pillow (PIL fork) for python

-## TODO:

-Unexploded Hate blocks are not detected.
-Finished gateways are not detected.